 js.debugger.async.call.stack.depth in Registry to

 IntelliJ IDEA supports debugging Service Workers and Web Workers.
-IntelliJ IDEA recognizes breakpoints in each worker and shows the debug data for it as a separate thread in the Frame pane on the Debugger tab of the Debug Tool Window.
+IntelliJ IDEA recognizes breakpoints in each worker and shows the debug data for it as a separate thread in the Frames pane on the Debugger tab of the Debug tool window.

 Set the breakpoints in the Workers to debug.